 Dr Napoleon Xanthoulis

-At Portsmouth, I teach European Union Law and Public Law.
-I also supervise student projects on topics related to Artificial Intelligence and the law.
+At Portsmouth, I am the module leader of European Union Law and also teach Public Law.
 I welcome proposals to supervise dissertations on any of the following areas:

 - Constitutional and administrative law